 Camelids (llamas and alpacas) are sometimes called "small ruminants."
+They are not.
 In reality, they are "pseudo-ruminants"

 because they have a three-compartment stomach instead of four,

 like ruminants.
-Horses are not ruminants.
+Horses are not ruminants either.
 They have an enlarged

-cecum that allows them to digest fibrous materials.
+cecum that allows them to digest fibrous materials, similar to a ruminant.
 Animals of

 this type are called "hind-gut fermenters."
-Rats and rabbit have similar digestive systems.
+Rats and rabbits have similar digestive systems.